Under 2 hours

 A well-kept lawn enhances the curb appeal of any home.
-Keep your walkway clear of overgrown grass and weeds by trimming the edges and sprucing up the border.
-A lawn edger and a few other tools will help you turn your yard into a landscaper's dream.
-This guide will explain how to edge a lawn for a well-manicured landscape.
+Knowing how to edge a lawn will keep your walkways clear of overgrown grass and weeds.
+You’ll have a more polished look by trimming the edges and sprucing up the border.
+This guide will explain basic lawn care and how to edge a lawn using manual or outdoor power tools such as string trimmers and edgers.

 - It's not a good idea to remove more than the top third of the grass blades each time you mow.
 If you cut too low, the blades won’t be able to grow and support as many roots as they need to produce a lush, green lawn.